Stablecoins: Survivorship, Transactions Costs and Exchange Microstructure: Transaction Volume

 I take the transaction volume and divide by circulating supply over time.
 I have this information from the Mainnet which I compute at the last block for the end of the quarter.
 I plot velocity in \autoref{fig:stablecoin_velocity}.

-Dai has the highest velocity among the four leading stablecoins, 38.6.
-USD Coin is second at 25.8, and Tether is third, at 22.4, and Binance USD is fourth at 16.5.
-The four token (unweighted) average is 25.8.
+Dai has the highest velocity among the three leading stablecoins, 16.8.
+USD Coin is second at 15.4, and Tether is third, at 11.8.
+The three token (unweighted) average is 14.7.
+This average is down 43\% from a year ago.
 By comparison, the M1 velocity in 2019Q4 was 5.5, the last quarter not impacted by Covid-19.